 I’m a London girl born and bred (you can take the girl out of the West End …) now living on the South Coast of England with my husband, Will, and our two children.

-You can tell he’s the patient sort.
+You can tell he’s very patient.

 Like so many of my friends, I’m constantly seeking balance in the family, home and work juggle.
-I’m a freelance beauty, health and lifestyle writer (more professional stuff below!), so reviewing the latest beauty treats and health and fitness finds means I can give the scoop to my time-pressed and budget-conscious girlfriends, three gorgeous sisters (English, Dutch and Italian - so it’s international research!), cousins, school run mamas and of course, the wonderful readers of this blog.
+I’m a freelance beauty, health and lifestyle writer (more professional stuff below!), so reviewing the latest beauty treats and health and fitness finds means I can give the scoop to my equally time-pressed and budget-conscious girlfriends, three gorgeous sisters (English, Dutch and Italian - so it’s international research!), cousins, fellow school run mamas and of course, the wonderful readers of this blog!